Why is Bharat’s gurukul system important

 • Finally, meditation is the advanced form of contemplation on the Self.
 Here, the consciousness is completely stilled (samādhi).

-Contemplation (achieving an internal peace) is explained in the Chandogya Upanishad (6.1).
+How is contemplation (achieving an internal peace) explained in the Chandogya Upanishad (6.1).

 Ch Up (6.1) dhyāyati-iva-prithivī-dhyāyati-iva-antariksham-dhyāyati-iva-dyauh-dhyāyanti-iva-āpah-dhyāyanti-iva-parvatā-dhyāyanti-iva-deva-manushyāh.